beryllium/CacheBundle/README.md

     beryllium_cache.client.servers["127.0.0.1"] = 11211

+Or for parameters.yml:

+    parameters:
+        ...
+        beryllium_cache.client.servers: { "localhost": 11211 }

 If you plan on using local UNIX sockets, GitHub user gierschv has contributed the ability to do this:

     beryllium_cache.client.servers["unix:///tmp/mc.sock"]=""